somrajroy/KubernetesApplicationsDebuggingandLogging/README.md

 # Kubernetes Events
-* Kubernetes Events, are in a way, logs in themselces.
+* Kubernetes Events, are in a way, logs in themselves.
 An event is a Kubernetes resource/object. that occurs when a change happens with another Kubernetes resource/object whether it’s Pods, Services, Nodes, etc. It includes information about errors and changes to resource state.
 For example, events may include scheduler decisions and reasons for pod deletion.<br/>
 * Events are API objects stored on the API server.
 By default, Kubernetes drops event data 60 minutes after events are fired, so customers need to have a mechanism for storing event data in a persistent location.<br/>
 # Kubectl "exec"
 * [The kubectl exec command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec) allows to start a shell session inside containers running in Kubernetes cluster.
 This command allows to inspect the container’s file system, check the state of the environment, and perform advanced debugging tools when logs alone don’t provide enough information.<br/>